 Lemonade Capital Advisors LLP is a Thane-based corporate entity that was floated on November 3, 2014.
 Corporate filings show that it was largely dormant during that year, recording nil transactions in FY 2014-15.

-It started operations with three main partners: Dreamline Manpower, Ayati Multi Trading Pvt Ltd and Trident Destiny Techno India Pvt Ltd.
+Lemonade Capital however primarily started operations with three main corporate partners who joined in April 2015: Dreamline Manpower, Ayati Multi Trading Pvt Ltd and Trident Destiny Techno India Pvt Ltd.

 In Lemonade, Ayati’s current account was Rs 458.67 crore and Dreamline’s was Rs 478 crore.
 The third company, Trident Destiny contributed Rs 162.19 crore, making it a total of Rs 1098 crore.